Fast and Cheap Krylov-Based Covariance Smoothing: Conclusion

 \section{Conclusion}

-The computational gain $O(n^{\Delta} r^{2+\Delta}/\kappa)$ compared to a na\"{i}ve approach, particularly with respect to $r$, highlights the potential of TReK to efficiently estimate covariance in complex data structures.
-In spatio-temporal data settings with $\Omega = \Omega_{\text{time}} \times \Omega_{\text{space}}$, or high-dimensional setups with $\Omega = \bR^{d}$, the index $j=1, \dots, r$ now becomes a multi-index.
-This causes $r$ to grow large, even in sparse observation schemes in each dimension, making it challenging for conventional methods to solve the linear system for covariance smoothing.
+The central message of this paper is to emphasize how abstraction in Hilbert space theory should inform and guide numerical methods in FDA.
+Unlike multivariate statistics -- where a standard orthonormal basis is readily available -- functional settings lack such a canonical coordinate system, and concepts like vectorization become contrived and ill-suited.
+This is precisely the aim of FPCA: to extract an intrinsic basis that reflects the geometry of the covariance operator.
+The coefficient matrix serves as a finite-dimensional proxy for the projection of this operator onto a chosen function subspace.
+Just as a matrix is fully characterized by its action on vectors, the same principle applies to operators acting on functions.
+Krylov-based methods exploit this perspective, forming approximations using only repeated forward actions, without requiring full construction \cite{kammerer1972convergence}.
+This shift not only adheres to a genuinely functional perspective but also leads to substantial practical benefits.

-TReK is straightforward to implement and adaptable to various complex data structures.
-Once a suitable reproducing kernel $K: \Omega \times \Omega \rightarrow \bR$ is defined for a given problem and the Gram matrix $\mK$ is constructed, the algorithm’s performance is independent of the complexity of $\Omega$.
-Moreover, since all the algorithms are presented at the matrix level, modifying the algorithm to suit specific needs is relatively simple.
-In particular, \cref{alg:lazy:khatri,alg:diag:elim} are what practitioners might find less straightforward when they implement its counterpart at the vector level by flattening matrices.
-In this case, the effective indexing in \eqref{eq:eff:idx} now becomes crucial for the flattening process, as it offers a problem-specific approach for efficiently handling the complex data structure.
-In contrast, the diagonal elimination (\cref{alg:diag:elim}) is straightforward to modify.
-For instance, in the multi-index case where $j = (j_{1}, j_{2}, \dots)$, it simply operates by zeroing out entries whenever two multi-indices $j = (j_{1}, j_{2}, \dots)$ and $j' = (j'_{1}, j'_{2}, \dots)$ are equal.
+Despite the centrality of linear operators in FDA, Krylov subspace methods and their variants remain underutilized in this context.
+This paper demonstrates how these methods provide an economical and efficient means of estimating covariance structures.
+By bridging operator-theoretic insights with numerical strategies, this work offers a principled and scalable framework for FPCA -- and opens the door to broader applications of Krylov-based methods in FDA.

-\begin{acks}[Acknowledgments] We would like to thank Almond St\"{o}cker and Jake Grainger at EPFL.
+\begin{acks}[Acknowledgments] We thank the associate editor and the three referees for their insightful comments and constructive suggestions, which have significantly improved the manuscript.
+We are also grateful to Almond St\"{o}cker and Jake Grainger.
 A. St\"{o}cker provided valuable insights into both the practical and theoretical challenges of covariance smoothing.
-J. Grainger assisted with code verification, and shared many practical tips that greatly improved the efficiency of the package compared to its preliminary version. \end{acks}
+J. Grainger assisted with code verification, and shared many practical tips that greatly improved the efficiency of the package over its preliminary version. \end{acks}

 \begin{appendix}